 Using the Button Component

 You can add your own customizable buttons in your Modals and Slideouts.
-By default, these buttons will adopt the styles from your Themes.
+By default, these buttons will adopt the styles set in the theme.
 To change the button background color and button font color, edit your Theme's colors.
 When creating a button, you can modify the alignment, margins, styling and add a handful of button actions.
 Read on for more details on each of the customizable settings.

 Your button will occupy a single row in your step.
 On this row, you can align the button Left, Center, or Right.

 You can add space around your button with the Margin settings.
 By default, there will be a 5px margin to the top and bottom of your buttons.
 You can set negative margins for interesting effects!

 Button Styling Options

 This setting allows you to adjust the roundness of your buttons, change the font size, add padding, and change the width of your buttons.
 All values are measured in pixels.
 The above values are set by default but feel free to modify to your liking.

 The last, but arguably the most versatile option in the button settings bar (thus far) are the 'Button Action' settings.
 Here, you can assign various actions to your buttons to happen on click.
 Let's dive into each available action.

 This option will direct your guest to another page, either within your application or outside of it.
 You can trigger the page to open a new tab, and/or ensure that the flow is marked as complete once they've clicked the button!
 This is best used at the end of a flow to ensure that the flow closes and is marked in your analytics as completed.